 In this paper, we presented a series of experiments focusing on the extent to which listeners’ interpretation of certain types of evidential devices and their judgments about speaker commitment differ in strength.
 We demonstrated that speakers’ production preferences for these different devices mirror the comprehension results under varying evidential circumstances.
 By investigating the use of evidential devices from this perspective, we introduced a new experimental paradigm for exploring the impact of different evidential circumstances on the use of modal evidentials, epistemic discourse particles, and statements with no evidential markers at all.
 In other words, we introduced an experimental paradigm for mapping the empirical terrain of evidential devices.

-Although our experimental data cannot decide between the various theoretical accounts on challenging phenomena such as epistemic must (Section 1.1) and discourse particles (Section 1.2), we nevertheless point out the necessity to systematically test the compatibility of these evidential devices with different degrees of evidence strength and evidential circumstances, to eventually explore how they are used and comprehended compared to alternative lexical choices.
-Having experimental data on this aspect of evidential expressions will also allow us to link the semantic component of speaker commitment to issues and controversies in the current theoretical literature.
+Although our experimental data cannot decide fully between the various theoretical accounts on challenging phenomena such as epistemic must (Section 1.1) and discourse particles (Section 1.2), resolving these debates requires systematically testing the compatibility of these evidential devices with different degrees of evidence strength and evidential circumstances; we have presented an experimental paradigm for doing just that.
+This paradigm will allow for the exploration of how different evidential devices are used and comprehended compared to alternative lexical choices.
+It also highlights the central role of speaker commitment in theories of evidential devices.
+Below, we comment on some of the conclusions we can draw from our results.

 As for discourse particles, no study has to date taken into account the component of different degrees of speaker commitment when debating how, for instance, closely related sentence adverbs can be distinguished from synonymous discourse particles at the level of semantics.
 This is a new data point that needs to be accounted for in our theoretical understanding of the lexical inventory of evidential words in the German language.

 As for epistemic must, we could, as expected, confirm the claim that the epistemic use of must expresses a weaker commitment than the bare form.
 However, in addition to experimentally confirming this (admittedly) trivial observation, we have tested for different degrees of evidence strength and also compared epistemic must not only to the bare form but also to alternative modal expressions available in the English lexicon (i.e., adverbs and might).
 In this context, we found that must is used in evidential circumstances where speaker commitment can be considered rather strong.
-This might concur with claims in the literature that highlight this strong component of must (e.g., von Fintel & Gillies 2010, 2016).
-It might also serve to explain concrete felicity effects in the lexical domain of modal expressions as recently described by Matthewson & Truckenbrodt (2017).
+This appears to concur with claims in the literature that highlight this strong component of must (e.g., von Fintel & Gillies 2010, 2016).
+This result might also serve to explain concrete felicity effects in the lexical domain of modal expressions as recently described by Matthewson & Truckenbrodt (2017).
 They point out that epistemic must/muss is in sharp contrast to the epistemic use of other modals such as sollen in German.
 In particular, must/muss is considerably stronger in the domain of speaker commitment.
 Consider one of their German examples (Matthewson & Truckenbrodt 2017: 12):

 (12) [Heike says that Maria is in the kitchen, but I am not convinced, since I think I would have seen her go into the kitchen.
 I say:]